top of page

 Untitled design_edited_edited.jpg

-The Programmes of Study encompass all the richness of Spain’s culture.
-Such variety is found nowhere else in the world except in the cultural regions of Spain, and is still prevalent uniquely after thousands of years of integrating many different customs and folklore, exhibiting rare unique musical instruments, differing footwear and folk costumes pertaining to individual regions, all influencing the vast variety of dance techniques and styles.
+Such variety is found nowhere else in the world except in the regions of Spain and is still prevalent after thousands of years of integrating many different customs and folklore, rare musical instruments and diverse folk costumes - all influencing a vast variety of dance techniques and styles.

 bottom of page